ccornfield/kals_stitches/README.md

 !["The testimonials page for my website"](read_me/features/testimonials.png)

 The testimonials page is the sites answer to how a user might leave a review on the site as a whole.
 While originally meant to be specifically product reviews, testimonials were decided upon instead due to certain time constraints.
 The testimonials page shows all testimonials within a box, allowing the user to scroll to find specific testimonials and preventing it from spilling far down the page.
 Each testimonial also generates with it's own specific edit and delete buttons that offer it full crud functionality.
 The form for creating these testimonials are made up of the users name, the rating out of 5 they would give the website website as well as the testimony body itself.
 Hitting the create testimony button will then post the testimony to the database to be displayed on the main app page.
 The edit button works the same only it takes the testimony id of the selected testimony and uses it to display that information already in the form via an instance.
-Coding in that feature took a while since I had forgotten to trigger that even in the GET method of my view rather than try and squeeze it into the post function.
 The delete button works by simply finding and deleting the testimony id associated with the button.

 ### Products